I am an engineer or aspiring engineer charged with a criminal offence. What are the consequences and do I have to disclose this?

 Registration is generally valid for a maximum of 12 months.
 When you apply for renewal, you must disclose any convictions that the board is permitted to have regard to in determining your application.

 If I have a criminal conviction, will I be prohibited from practising as an engineer?

-Please note that this advice is for general background information only and is not intended as legal advice you can rely on.
+Please note: This advice is for general background information only and is not intended as legal advice you can rely on.
 To obtain legal advice you can rely on you must contact a lawyer who can advise you on the basis of your personal circumstances.